-Keep in mind that Wynyard Quarter operates on a 70/30 split, with 70% of humans expected to come to visit the area using public transport, on foot, bike, scooter, skateboard, interpretive dance, hover board!
+Keep in mind that Wynyard Quarter operates on a 70/30 split, with 70% of people expected to visit the area by public transport, on foot, bike, scooter, skateboard, interpretive dance, or hover board!
 And the rest in their car.
-While we are now free from roadworks around our building the rest of the Wynyard Precinct still has some works to be completed.
-Currently it’s Beaumont and Madden St facing some closures.
-So keep this in mind when visiting.
-If you can hop on a bus, or jump in an Uber to visit us do consider this!
+If you can hop on a bus, or jump in a taxi to visit us, do consider this!

 / I AM COMING FOR AN EVENT

-/ I AM COMING TO SEE A BIZDOJO or GENERATOR RESIDENT
+/ I AM COMING TO SEE A JOHN LYSAGHT or GENERATOR RESIDENT

-If you are looking for any of the companies based out of the John Lysgaht building, head up the stairs to the left of the cafe to level 1.
-At the top of the stairs, you will find reception, manned by a wonderful human who will point you in the correct direction!
-For Generator residents of 12 Madden St, please enquire at the concierge desk on arrival.
+If you are looking for any of the companies based out of the John Lysaght building, head up the stairs to the left of the cafe to our level 1 coworking space.
+One of our lovely team will point you in the right direction!

-Public transport facilities are being expanded.
-For example, the City Link bus now includes a circuit of Daldy and Beaumont streets every 8 minutes from Monday to Saturday and connects to services across the region.
-The #10 service provides an hourly weekday service between Onehunga and Wynyard Quarter via Pt Chevalier, with a 30 minute frequency during peak times.
-Bike racks are provided and pedestrian and cycling facilities are being upgraded and are a major feature of the Halsey and Daldy streets upgrade to encourage these types of travel.
+We encourage you to use public transport!
+The City Link bus includes a circuit of Daldy and Beaumont streets every 8 minutes from Monday to Saturday and connects to services across the region.
+The #10 Bus service provides an hourly weekday service between Onehunga and Wynyard Quarter via Pt Chevalier, with a 30 minute frequency during peak times.
+The Inner Link and Outer Link buses stop on the other side of Victoria Park, only a short walk away.
+Similarly, the North Shore buses stop on Fanshawe Street, just minutes from GridAKL.

 Have you thought about purchasing a scooter?
 The Council offers free designated parking for motorbikes and scooters in all its car parking buildings.
 The council also tends to have a relaxed approach to parking motorbikes and scooters in laneways and on footpaths as long as they are out of the movement of pedestrians.